aashreyj/oops-lab/README.md

 Manipulators in C++ contains code for displaying patterns.
 Pyramid.cpp takes number of lines as input and displays a pattern of * and numbers.
 Plotters.cpp displays the graph of x = sin(y)

+Basic classes contains classes for linked list and hash table.